-Taxpayer Bigbox Holdings, Inc. (Holdings) is a Delaware corporation, domiciled in Delaware, with numerous foreign and domestic subsidiaries.
-Holdings has no "receipts," as defined under this state's apportionment statutes.
-Holdings is the corporate parent of Bigbox Retailing, Inc. (Retailing), a domestic corporation with its commercial domicile in Maryland.
-During the tax year, Holdings receives \$100 million in dividends from Retailing and \$100 million in dividends from Holdings' foreign subsidiaries.
+Taxpayer Bigbox Holding, Inc. (Holding) is a domestic corporation, domiciled in Delaware, with numerous foreign and domestic subsidiaries.
+Holding has no "receipts," as defined under this state's apportionment statutes.
+Holding is the corporate parent of Bigbox Retailing, Inc. (Retailing), a domestic corporation with its commercial domicile in

+Maryland.
+During the tax year, Holding receives \$100 million in dividends from Retailing and \$100 million in dividends from Holding's foreign subsidiaries.
 Because the foreign-source dividends are excluded from this state's tax base pursuant to this state's laws, they are not "gross receipts" subject to apportionment and are not included in the receipts factor.
 Retailing conducted operations in ten states, including this state.
-Retailing's apportionment factor in this state in the current year is 20% and was 18% in the prior year.
+Retailing's apportionment factor in this state in the current year is 20%, and was 18% in the prior year.
 The dividends received from Retailing cannot be reasonably attributed to that entity's earnings in any specific year.
-Therefore, pursuant to subsection (c)(1)(B), Holdings' receipts factor in this state is calculated by including the \$100 million of apportionable dividends received from Retailing in the denominator and \$19 million in the numerator (i.e., the average of Retailing's apportionment factors in this state in the current year (20%) and prior year (18%)). -(2) Gains (net of related losses, but not less than zero) from the disposition of stock (or other intangible property rights) representing at least a 20% ownership interest in a business entity, or from the disposition of assets of a business entity or segment of a business entity, are assigned to the receipts factor numerator in this state in a proportion equal to the apportionment factor in this state as determined pursuant to [ref. to state law] for that business entity as if filing on a separate corporate basis, for the year preceding the disposition.
+Therefore, pursuant to subsection (c)(1)(B), Holding's receipts factor in this state is calculated by including the \$100 million of apportionable dividends received from Retailing in the denominator, and \$19 million in the receipts factor numerator in this state, based on the average of Retailing's apportionment factors in this state in the current year (20%) and prior year (18%).

+(2) Gains (net of related losses, but not less than zero) from the disposition of stock (or other intangible property rights) representing at least a 20% ownership interest in a business entity, or from the disposition of assets of a business entity or segment of a business entity, are assigned to the receipts factor numerator in this state in a proportion equal to the apportionment factor in this state as determined pursuant to [ref. to state law] for that business entity as if filing on a separate corporate basis, for the year preceding the disposition.
 In any case where the apportionment factor of the business entity cannot be reasonably determined, then the receipts from that gain are attributed to the receipts factor numerator of this state under subsections (d), (e), (f) or (g).